branding board

 And if your brand font is unavailable in Canva, you can upload your brand fonts or any custom fonts to Canva.
 Read how to upload custom fonts to Canva.

-Step 6 | Add Images that Reflect your Brand
+Step 6.
+Add Images That Reflect Your Brand

-Images are important elements in visual branding.
 Your brand board should also have images that reflect the mood and tone of your brand.

 Therefore, in the section for images in your brand board template, upload your images to Canva and add them to your brand board template by dragging and dropping them.

-Step 7 | Upload and Add Your Brand textures and Patterns
+Step 7.
+Upload and Add Your Brand textures and Patterns

 When gathering ideas and images for your brand identity, you’ll also gather some textures and patterns that match your brand, especially from Pinterest.

-Download these brand textures and patterns as images and upload them to Canva.
 Just like you’ll add an image to your brand board design, add these images to your brand textures and patterns section in your brand board.

 Finally, add your brand mission statement in the mission statement section and include your brand adjectives and tone on your branding board.